How to build a Web scraper with Node.js

 From the picture, we can guess a pattern:

-The year category is inside a <h2> tag.
-The next tag is a <table> where the data we want is inside the tag <body> in the following order:
+The year category is inside a <div> tag under the tag <h2>.
+The following tag is a <table> where the data we want is inside the tag <body> in the following order:

 • Year: the first column